karaolos9/COMP0254cw1/README.md

 # CW1 dApp Project Overview
 This project is a decentralized application (dApp) for Pokémon NFT Trading.
-It enables users to trade Pokémon NFTs securely on the blockchain.
+It enables users to trade Pokémon NFTs securely on a local blockchain.
 The platform integrates Solidity smart contracts for handling transactions, a React frontend, and MetaMask for wallet authentication.
 Images are stored securely using Pinata (IPFS) for decentralized file storage.

 # Technical Overview
 ## Solidity